BryanHurtado07/CLIENT-SERVER-ARCHITECTURE-USING-A-MYSQL-RELATIONAL-DATABASE-MANAGEMENT-SYSTEM.md/Steps.md

 **The instructions below will be followed to complete the project.**

-* We are going to configure 2 new Linux servers in our Virtualbox
+* We are going to configure 2 new Linux servers in AWS EC2

 ```
 Server A - mysql server